 I'm not a fan of these ETFs but I live in Phoenix.
 Am ... seeing the effects first-hand of an economy buying too much stuff it does not need.
 Amazingly, junk stucco housing at 300-500k a pop was also included in that.
 Commercial [real estate] is next to take a huge hit, and the [mainstream media] has not been doing a good job reporting all of this.

 A chance for scary growth

-It takes more than a few All-Star picks and a quick paragraph to make buy or sell decisions.
-You can start your own research on these stocks on Motley Fool CAPS.
-Read a company's financial reports, scrutinize key data and charts, and examine the comments your fellow investors have made, all from a stock's CAPS page.
-While you're there, weigh in with your own thoughts on whether you think these are tomorrow's monster stocks.
+It takes more than a few All-Star picks and a quick paragraph to make buy or sell decisions, so start your own research on these stocks on Motley Fool CAPS.
+You can read a company's financial reports, scrutinize key data and charts, and examine the comments your fellow investors have made -- all from a stock's CAPS page.
+And while you're there, weigh in with your own thoughts on whether you think these are tomorrow's monster stocks.